 Ready, Steady, Go!

-What a summer of sport we have ahead of us with the FIFA World Cup and both the Commonwealth Games and Ryder Cup here in Scotland.
+What a summer of sport we are having following the FIFA World Cup we’ve had the Commonwealth Games and can look forward to the Ryder Cup both here in Scotland.
 Be inspired to get active.
 Walking is an excellent exercise that can help you stay healthy and live longer.
 It can help control your weight, keep you happy, provide a healthy way to enjoy time with friends and family and help you learn more about your local area.
 Thirty minutes of daily exercise can make a big difference!
 Why don’t you Take 30 this summer?
 Need convincing?
 Watch this very interesting video on the benefits of 30 minutes of daily exercise called 23.5 hours.
 Ready for a greater challenge?
 Get your running shoes on and get involved in Couch to 5K.

 The practice offers a wide range of contraceptive options including full counselling and monitoring of all available methods.
 We can perform counselling and fitting of IUS IUD (Coils) and the Contraceptive Implant.
 Make an appointment to discuss your contraceptive needs with one of our Practice Nurses.